 (1)

 (c) Either before beginning or within 45 days after beginning to furnish labor, materials, or supplies, a lienor who is not in privity with the contractor, except a laborer, shall serve the contractor with notice in writing that the lienor will look to the contractor’s bond for protection on the work.
 If a notice of commencement is not recorded, or a reference to the bond is not given in the notice of commencement, and in either case if the lienor not in privity with the contractor is not otherwise notified in writing of the existence of the bond, the lienor not in privity with the contractor shall have 45 days from the date the lienor is notified of the existence of the bond within which to serve the notice.
-The notice must may be in substantially the following form and may be combined with a notice to owner given under s.
+The notice may be in substantially the following form and may be combined with a notice to owner given under s.
 713.06 and, if so, may be entitled “NOTICE TO OWNER/NOTICE TO CONTRACTOR.”:

 NOTICE TO CONTRACTOR